BlackrockDigital/startbootstrap/README.md

 ## Current Templates

 **UPDATE:** As of October 2014, the templates directory in this main repository no longer contains the raw template files!
 Each template now has it's own repository on GitHub.
-You can view all Start Bootstrap repositories on the [Iron Summit Media Strategies organization page](https://github.com/IronSummitMedia).
+You can view all Start Bootstrap repositories on the [Blackrock Digital organization page](https://github.com/BlackrockDigital).

 There are currently 35 themes and templates available on Start Bootstrap: